AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 with Academy funding in research projects and research infrastructure projects must be made freely available as soon as possible after the research results have been published."
-We are experts in exactly this.
+We are experts in exactly this for computational and data sciences.

 * As a RSE salary:

-  * Contact us and we will connect you with our controllers to work out costs.
+  * Contact us for the salary level which you should budget and our availability.
+Your controller will help you write this into the budget.

   * "Salaries, fees and indirect employee costs" may be included in Academy projects.
 These may go to research software engineers,